chavarera/PythonScript/FileHandeling/FileMethods.md

 - used to write content to the file

 **2.writelines()**
-- used to write multiple lines to the file list structure is used .
+- used to write multiple lines to the file list structure is used.